South Mississippi Genealogical & Historical Society Meeting

 South Mississippi Genealogical and Historical Society meets at 7:00pm the first Tuesday of each month at 307 2nd Avenue, Hattiesburg, MS. On rare occasion the date for a meeting is moved or canceled in which case a notice will be posted.

-The Library of the South Mississippi Genealogical and Historical is open each Saturday morning from 9 am to 2 pm except on major holidays.
+The Library of the South Mississippi Genealogical and Historical is open each Saturday morning from 9 am to 2 pm except on major holidays and Wednesdays 9 am to 1 pm.
 It is also open at 6 pm before each meeting.
 Appointments at other times can be arranged by calling the librarian at 601-606-4700 or 601-271-2384.